The Child Tax Credit and Mixed Immigration-Status Families

 8. Do I have to file taxes to get the CTC?

 To provide the advance CTC payments, the IRS needs to know about you and your children.
 If you filed a 2020 return by May 17th and qualify for the CTC based on the information in that return, the IRS will send you advance payments starting on July 15, 2021.
 If you didn't filed your 2020 tax return, the IRS will use information from your 2019 return to determine your CTC eligibility.
 The IRS will also use information from the stimulus payment non-filer online portal you may have filled out to get your economic impact payment last year.
 If you used this portal and are eligible, you will get the CTC based on the information you submitted in the portal.

 The IRS has also created a sign up for the CTC if you didn’t file your taxes or use the stimulus payment portal.
-Families will need the full names and Social Security numbers (or ITINs for qualifying parents) for all adults and children in the household, an email address to create an account, their address, and their banking information if they want to use direct deposit to get their payment.
+Families will need the full names and Social Security numbers (or ITINs for qualifying parents) for all adults and children in the household, an email address or phone number to create an account, their address, and their banking information if they want to use direct deposit to get their payment.
 (If they do not have banking information, the IRS will send the CTC payment as a check to the address provided.)

 And the IRS has set up a website where you can tell them if you don’t want to receive monthly payments and if you would prefer to receive the full amount of the credit next year.
 You can use the website to view your advance payment schedule and determine your eligibility.
 You will also eventually be able to use this website to notify them if your address or bank information changes after you file your taxes.

 9. Is there a deadline to sign up?

 The IRS will send checks starting in July to the families it knows about.
 If you file taxes or use the CTC non-filer portal later in the year to sign up for the CTC payments, you will get larger payments each month until December so you still receive half of the total amount of the CTC in 2021.
 The non-filer portal will be open until November 15, 2021.